-A total of 95 youth were adopted today, ranging in age from infancy to 16 years old, into 67 families from across the state.
-Courthouses in Boston, Brockton, Salem and Springfield also participated in today’s celebration.
+The foster youth ranged in age from infancy to 15 years old, and were adopted into 115 families from across the state.
+Courthouses in Boston, Brockton, Salem, Pittsfield, Worcester and Springfield participated in today’s celebration.

-For children in foster care, National Adoption Day signifies hope.
-Currently, there are 600 children and youth waiting and hoping to find loving, permanent homes in Massachusetts.
+Currently, there are 600 children and youth waiting and hoping to find permanent homes in Massachusetts.
 Children in the care of the Department of Children and Families (DCF) who are currently awaiting adoption vary in age and come from diverse ethnic, linguistic, and economic backgrounds.
-Likewise, adoptive families come from diverse backgrounds.
-Adoptive parents do not have to be married, wealthy, or have a specific education or background.
+Adoptive parents from diverse backgrounds do not have to be married, wealthy, or have a specific education or background.

-"National Adoption Day is the best day," said Lisa Funaro, executive director of the Massachusetts Adoption Resource Exchange.
-"We're so thankful to see 95 more children leave temporary foster care for their own "forever families" — and just in time for Thanksgiving."
+“National Adoption Day is our favorite day," said Lisa Funaro, Executive Director of the Massachusetts Adoption Resource Exchange.
+"We're so thankful to see children finally with their “forever” families - and just in time for Thanksgiving."

 The Commonwealth has a proud history in promoting awareness around the need for adoptive families.
 In 1976, Massachusetts was the first state to declare Adoption Week.
 After growing in popularity, President Reagan proclaimed the first-ever National Adoption Week in 1984.
 Eleven years later, in 1995, President Clinton expanded it to the entire month of November.
 National Adoption Day is now a national effort to raise awareness of the 114,000 children in foster care waiting to find permanent, loving families.